alu0101240374/ull-esit-gradoii-pl.github.io/assets/temas/introduccion-a-javascript/creating-and-publishing-npm-module.md

 ## Publishing Again!

-The command `npm version` can be followed by one of the semantic versionin words like `npm version minor -m "Upgrade to %s for reasons"`:
+The command `npm version` can be followed by one of the semantic versioning words like `npm version minor -m "Upgrade to %s for reasons"`:

 ```